 Friends of the Upper East Side asked noted Zoning Expert George Janes to review NYC zoning to determine why this is happening now and what can be done about it.
+His study laid the ground work for Community Board 7’s sweeping Resolution.
 Read more here.

 Contact your elected officials (click below).
 Ask that they support common-sense regulations that will promote growth and protect New York.
 Click here for specific controls that would have immediate impact.

 ...And Now, the Tallest Tower on the Upper West Side

 50 West 66th Street, just steps off Central Park, will now be home to the 775 foot tower which will eclipse the Time Warner Center.
 This Superscraper is out of context with the residential neighborhood and will cast an enormous new shadow on Central Park.